pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

  `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMGetWindowIsVisible>`__ :index:`XPLMGetWindowIsVisible`

-.. py:function::  setWindowIsVisible(windowID, visible=1)
+.. py:function::  setWindowIsVisible(windowID, visible=1) -> None

  Set window's visible attribute value.

  :param windowID: Window to modify
- :type windowID: :data:`XPLMWindowID`
+ :type windowID: :class:`XPLMWindowID`
  :param visible: 1 for visible, 0 for hidden (default: 1)
  :type visible: int
- :return: None

  `Official SDK <https://developer.x-plane.com/sdk/XPLMDisplay/#XPLMSetWindowIsVisible>`__ :index:`XPLMSetWindowIsVisible`

-.. py:function:: windowIsPoppedOut(windowID)
+.. py:function:: windowIsPoppedOut(windowID) -> int

  True if this window has been popped out (making it a first-class window in the operating system).

  :param windowID: Window to query
- :type windowID: :data:`XPLMWindowID`
+ :type windowID: :class:`XPLMWindowID`
  :return: 1 if window is popped out, 0 otherwise
- :rtype: int

  This is true if and only if you have set the window's positioning mode to :data:`WindowPopOut`.